 This is critical in a competitive market where other businesses are selling the same product or service as you.
-There are really only two ways to increase your top line in a sustainable manner: You must either raise your prices, or you must increase your sales volume.
+There are really only two ways to increase your top line in a sustainable manner: You must either raise the price of your products, or you must increase your sales volume.

-In a competitive market, neither of these options may be available to you.
+In a competitive market, neither of the above options may be available to you.
 This makes maximizing your gross profit even more important.
-You may not be able to change your top line much, but maximizing your gross profit might give you a distinct advantage over your competition.
+You might not be able to change your top line much, but maximizing your gross profit might give you a distinct advantage over your competition.

 If you run a service-based business rather than a retail business, increasing your gross profit also means you can earn a larger profit doing the same amount of work.